jgpestana/software-bounty-program/bounties/Art_Platform.md

 * Create a Fan identity.
 * Create an Artist identity.
 * Create a Tokenly Identity.
-* Link Tokenly Identity with any ART identity.
+* Link any Tokenly Identity with any ART identity.
 * Display artists connected to a Fan.
 * Allow the device to route the URL to the external management system of tokens.
 * Display the list of songs purchased through the external management system of tokens.